mohamedaminebentayeb/EDA_NLP/README.md

 This repository provides code for augmenting text classification datasets using our novel **LLM-Augmentation** method.
 Unlike traditional augmentation techniques that rely on simple text editing operations, our approach leverages a pretrained Language Model (LLM) to perform intelligent modifications while preserving the original meaning.

-A blog post that explains our LLM-based augmentation method is available [here](https://medium.com/).

 By adapting ideas from EDA and enhancing them with the power of modern LLMs, our method achieves robust performance gains, especially on small datasets (`N < 500`).
 The LLM handles tasks such as synonym replacement, word insertion, swapping, and deletion by generating modifications according to carefully designed prompts.